 For each of the classes and courses cited below, please be aware that in almost every case you will need to register twice -- once with ESA to apply to become an ACE and once with the organization hosting the course.

-Here are a list of upcoming courses that we know about:
+Here is a list of upcoming courses:

 Drs Mike Merchant, BCE (TAMU) and Bob Davis, BCE (BASF) have developed a series of PowerPoint slides that are available to approved instructors of an ACE prep course.
 The slides follow the course outline.
 A copy of the slides may be requested by emailing Dr. Merchant or Dr. Davis.

 Attention ACE Prep Course Instructors!